fpserg/RealMe/docs/PRODUCT/05_RULES.md

 - Morning Serpent
 - Living Input Processing
 - What Belongs to Today
+- Operational Record
-- Evening Serpent
+- WBTD
 - Chronicle Generation
+- Building Mode

-Each mode has a different objective but follows the same architectural principles.
+Each mode has a different objective while following the same architectural principles.

 Additional modes may be introduced without changing the overall conversation model.